 Koochooloo was the first of eight northern fur seals we rescued in the fall of 2012.
 These teeny, tiny pinnipeds were all severely malnourished and several, like Koochooloo, stranded with tar on their fur.

 The last of the 2012 northern fur seals are back in the wild!
-On February 2, Eggnog, Sassy Squatch, and little Gobbler got a ride out to the Farallon Islands!
-Check out the slideshow below.
+On February 2, Eggnog, Sassy Squatch, and Little Gobbler got a ride out to the Farallon Islands!

 January 15, 2013

 After nearly three months of medical care at our hospital - Koochooloo is healthy and back home in the ocean!
 He, along with fur seals Pingasut, Savai, Sunbeam and sea lions Lil Mossy and Icicle 21, all got a free ride to the Farallon Islands courtesy of San Francisco Whale Tours and Captain Joe Nazar.

 Koochooloo, whose name means “little one” in Persian, was rescued from Lover’s Beach in Pacific Grove on October 28th - he is our first fur seal of the fall!

 The member of the public who alerted us to this lonely baby seal suggested the name Koochooloo.
 We think his name fits him well since he currently weighs only 7 kgs, a mere 1.6 kg more than the average birth weight!
 As a 4 to 5 month old recently weaned pup, he should weigh at least 15 kgs, more than twice what he currently weighs!

 In addition to being underweight and malnourished, Koochooloo also has tar on his belly.
 This is a real problem for fur seals that constantly groom themselves, as clean fur is warm fur.
 Also, if too much tar is ingested, it can be poisonous.